kiraving/aberration/README.md

 Code for the paper "Estimation of Optical Aberrations in 3D Microscopic Bioimages", Kira Vinogradova and Eugene W. Myers, presented at ICFSP on 7-9 Sept 2022 in Paris, France, published in IEEE Xplore.

-It is planned to update the code in Dec 2022.

 # Cite
 @INPROCEEDINGS{9924879,  author={Vinogradova, Kira and Myers, Eugene W.},  booktitle={2022 7th International Conference on Frontiers of Signal Processing (ICFSP)},   title={Estimation of Optical Aberrations in 3D Microscopic Bioimages},   year={2022},  volume={},  number={},  pages={97-103},  doi={10.1109/ICFSP55781.2022.9924879}}